Chapter 18.60

 b.
 The proposal minimizes the impact on critical areas; and

 c.
-The proposal results in no net loss to fish and wildlife resources.
+The proposal results in no net loss to wetlands or fish and wildlife habitat conservation areas.

 4. This exception shall not allow the use of the following critical areas for regional retention/detention facilities except where there is a clear showing that the facility will protect public health and safety or repair damaged natural resources:

 b.
-Class 1 wetlands or buffers with plant associations of infrequent occurrence; or
+Category I wetlands or buffers with plant associations of infrequent occurrence; or

 c.
-Class 1 or 2 wetlands or buffers which provide critical or outstanding habitat for herons, raptors or State- or federally designated endangered or threatened species unless clearly demonstrated by the applicant that there will be no impact on such habitat.
+Category I or II wetlands or buffers which provide critical or outstanding habitat for herons, raptors or State or federal designated endangered or threatened species unless clearly demonstrated by the applicant that there will be no impact on such habitat.

 B. Reasonable Use Exception.
 If the application of this chapter would deny all reasonable use of the property, the applicant may apply for an exception pursuant to this subsection: